-You can also see key Indigenous Food Resources for books on Indigenous food and culture (available on Amazon and elsewhere), and other resources.
+In addition, you can see key Indigenous Food and Plant Resources for some important books (available on Amazon and elsewhere), a 2021 Indigenous Food Sovereignty movie called “Gather” and other resources.

-In our quest for greater sustainability and resilience, our island communities have much we could learn from the Indigenous communities and cultures here long before us (e.g. see Thirteen Moon Calendar below).
+In our quest for greater sustainability and resilience, our island communities have much we could learn from the Indigenous communities and cultures here long before us (e.g. see the calendar image below).

 Thirteen Moon Calendar of key W̱SÁNEĆ Indigenous foods (painting by Briony Penn)

 Chief Harvey Underwood and Tsawout Youth Coordinator receiving food & monetary donations

 from Gulf Islands Food Co-op’s March, 2019 Honouring Indigenous Food Creation events